vipm-io/http-rest-client/README.md

 **Path** specifies the path beneath the Base URL to be used for the HTTP request.

 **request specific headers** specifies an array of headers to be used with this particular HTTP request.
-The Default Headers specified upon creation of the JKI REST Client together with the request specific headers will all be used for the HTTP request.
+The Default Headers specified upon creation of the HTTP REST Client together with the request specific headers will all be used for the HTTP request.

 #### HTTP POST